 An exempt employee must be furloughed in full-week increments.
 If, for example, you email an exempt furloughed employee and ask work-related questions that require their time and response, you must provide a full week's paycheck.
 Because of scenarios like this, it's best to have exempt employees turn in all laptops and company-provided mobile devices so that they don't accidentally work.

 If you furlough an employee, they are most likely eligible for unemployment payments.
-During the COVID-19 shutdowns, some additional benefits, like a $600 federal supplement to unemployment, are available to furloughed and laid-off employees.
+During 2020, some additional benefits, like a $600 federal supplement to unemployment, were made available to furloughed and laid-off employees.
 Make sure you're complying with all of the laws including the new Families First Corona Response Act (FFCRA) if your business has fewer than 500 employees.

 When Layoffs Are Necessary